 What is Childhood Obesity?

 A healthy weight trajectory is where height and weight change proportionally together as children develop.
-When children are off the healthy weight trajectory, their weight gain is disproportionate to their change in height, meaning the gain of body fat that can negatively impact his or her healthy development and health overall.
+When children are off the healthy weight trajectory, their weight gain is disproportionate to their change in height, meaning an excessive accumulation of body fat that can negatively impact his or her health.
 If a child or adult stores too much fat they can be classified as overweight or obese.
 A sign of childhood obesity is a weight well above the average for a child’s height and age.

-If left unchecked, research shows that these children are more likely to become obese adults and thus more likely to experience compromised health due to chronic disease, contributing to growing personal and health care costs.
+If left unchecked, research shows that overweight or obese children are more likely to become obese adults and thus more likely to experience compromised health due to chronic disease, contributing to growing personal and health care costs.

 Which children are at risk of becoming overweight or obese?

-Most childhood unhealthy weights are caused by children eating too much and not exercising enough.
+Most childhood unhealthy weights are caused by children eating too much of the wrong foods and, to a lesser extent, having inadequate levels of physical activity.
 A complex and interacting system of factors contributes to increasing rates of overweight and obesity – biological, behavioural, social, psychological, technological, environmental, economic and cultural – operating at all levels from the individual to the family to society as a whole.
-Examples of these factors include more sedentary “screen time” for children, lack of access to physical activity opportunities, the marketing of foods and beverages high in fat, sugar and/or sodium to children and increased fast-food availability and increasing portion sizes.
+Examples of these factors include the wide spread availability and affordability of processed foods, most of which have added sugar, high consumption of cheap and tasty sugary drinks, the high prevalence of sedentary “screen time” for children, a lack of access to physical activity opportunities, the marketing of foods and beverages high in fat, sugar and/or sodium to children and increased fast-food availability and increasing portion sizes.
 Societal trends have dramatically altered the nature of play and the way children interact with their environment.
 These trends have included a significant decrease in outdoor recreation, sleep and healthy eating opportunities and now promote an increased dependence on electronic media and sedentary activities.

 These changes in our society and the environments we live have encouraged, what is referred to as “obesogenic environments”.
 Obesogenic environments are, “the sum of influences that the surroundings, opportunities, or conditions of life have on promoting obesity in individuals or populations.”
 Simply put, obesogenic environments are places that encourage people to eat unhealthily and not exercise enough.
-These are areas where high fat, high calorie food is often plentiful and the physical environment is not conducive to physical activity opportunities.
+These are areas where foods high in added sugar, salt and saturated fat are plentiful and the physical environment is not conducive to physical activity opportunities.
 Factors in the environment that promote the overconsumption of energy (food) include the easy availability of a wide variety of good-tasting, inexpensive, energy-dense foods in large portions.
 Other environmental factors tend to reduce total energy expenditure by reducing physical activity.
 Over time, all of these environmental forces produce gradual weight gain in the population.

 Weight gain happens when energy ingested (food and drink) is more than energy burned off (physical activity).
 A very small number of problems with unhealthy weights in childhood are related to uncommon genetic diseases.